knochenhans/GodotAdventureSystem/AdventureSystem/README.md

 # Godot Adventure System

-Authoring system for old school point and click adventure for Godot.
+Authoring system for old school point and click adventures for Godot.
+Uses Ink as the script backend.